elcolin/Inception/README.md

 	Requires to be launched as admin

-	all	-> starts docker, creates if doesn't exist and launchs the containers clean	-> stops, deletes images
+	all	-> starts docker, creates if doesn't exist and launches the containers clean	-> stops, deletes images
 	fclean	-> stops, cleans, deletes images and emptys the volumes stop	-> stops the containers
 	start	-> starts Docker
+	reload	-> builds and launches
 	re	-> fclean all

 *------ ENV NOT BEING ALLOWED, HERE IS AN ENV EXAMPLE WITH EMPTY VARIABLES -----*